Noisy Analog Simulation¶

 2

 Pass a float for each strength here.
-For distribution-valued strengths (Gaussian and other distributions), see Realistic Noise Models.
+For distribution-valued strengths (log-normal and other distributions), see Realistic Noise Models.

 3. Simulation parameters¶